 e.
 Unscrew the plastic or metal retaining bolt that holds the valve on under the tank.

 f.
-Remove the old valve and water flow tube.
+Remove the old valve and water flow tube.g.
+Unscrew the retaining bolt from the bottom of the new valve.

 h.
 Push the new valve into place with force to compress the rubber seal holding it tight until the retaining bolt is in place.